xemul/cylang/README.md

 modify it.
 Evaluated into whatever is poped from the list or a special NOVALUE if the list is empty.

+* Operations with strings

+`%%` taken a string token and generates a new formatted one.
+Formatting means scanning the string and getting `\(...)` pieces from it.
+Each `...` piece is then considered to be a symbol which gets evaluated and instead of the whole `\(...)` block the string representation of it is inserted.
+E.g.

+    %% "Hello, \(name)!"

+will evaluate the "name" symbol and, if it's a string "world", will result in a new string "Hello, world!"

+`%~` is the atio (or strtol) command.
+It takes a string and coverts it into a number value.

+`%/` takes the string and splits it using spaces and tabs as separator.
+The evaluated value is a list with strings.

+`%^` and `%$` take two strings and evaluate a boolean value meaning whether the 1st string respectively starts of ends with the second one.

 ...
 TO BE CONTINUED